Running Delilah: Production

 The production was filmed in 1992 but not broadcast on television until 1994.

 Home video

 It was released on video in Japan, Sweden, and the UK in 1993, followed by the USA and Germany in 1994.
 The film was known as Robospy in Australia and was released on video in the UK as Cyborg Agent.

 References to old movies

 The overall concept may be based on RoboCop (1987), which was regarded as a modern classic at the time.
+Or more likely The Bionic Woman (1976 - 1978).

 A hideout uses the password "swordfish", a reference to Horse Feathers (1932).

 Delilah and Paul watch clips of It's a Wonderful Life (1946) on their Paris hotel's television, dubbed into French.